-05/09/18: The City of Rosenberg has started mosquito spraying once a week on Mondays, Wednesdays, and Saturdays for 2 weeks.
-Mosquito spraying does not include alleys, private properties such as apartment complexes and mobile home parks.
-The city also gives 2 dunks per household that live in Rosenberg, call the Citizen Relations at 82-595-3300 for more information on spraying or dunks.
+06/28/18: The City of Rosenberg has started mosquito spraying twice a week on Mondays, Wednesdays, and Saturdays for 2 weeks.
+Mosquito spraying does not include alleys, private properties such as apartment complexes, and mobile home parks.
+The city also gives 2 dunks per household that live in Rosenberg.
+Call Citizen Relations at (832) 595-3300 for more information on spraying or dunks.

 During rainy season, the City of Rosenberg sprays twice a week within the city limits in an attempt to help control the mosquito population, but it takes everyone doing their part to keep the pests (and potential diseases they can carry) under control.
 Residents should not rely solely on the City’s mosquito spraying for protection from deadly diseases carried by certain mosquitoes.